appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server-side searching

+Server-side searching is a technique of searching for specific records from the server using search terms, without relying on the client-side.
 When **Allow Searching** property is on, the table header includes a search bar to find matching records.
-Server-side search lets you request specific records from the server using search terms.

-NOT ON CLIENT SIDE.... #4 ON THE SERVER SIDE

 You can use the `searchText` reference property to filter out records being displayed on the table.
 Whenever the text in the search bar is modified, the `onSearchTextChange` event of the table is triggered, allowing you to configure the table to query its datasource for the appropriate results.